Skip to main content

 Article 17: Liability

-17.3.
-The Contractor's liability only arises if the Client gives the Contractor written notice of default within 30 days of discovery, thereby setting a reasonable term to remedy the shortcoming and the Contractor imputably continues to fail to fulfill its obligations after that period.
-The notice of default must contain as detailed a description as possible of the shortcoming, so that
+17.3 The Contractor's liability will arise only if the Client notifies the Contractor in writing of the default within 30 days of discovery, setting a reasonable period for remedying the default, and the Contractor continues to fail to fulfill its obligations after that period.
+The notice of default must contain as detailed a description of the default as possible, so that the Contractor can respond adequately.
+The obligation to give notice of default lapses if performance or repair is permanently impossible.

 Article 18: Indemnification

-18.1.
-The client indemnifies the contractor against all claims from third parties who suffer damage in connection with the execution of the agreement and the cause of which is attributable to others than the contractor.
-If the contractor should be held liable for this by third parties, the client is obliged to assist it both in and out of court and to immediately do or refrain from doing everything that may be expected of it in that case.
-In the absence of such acts or omissions, the contractor is entitled to
+18.1 The Client indemnifies the Contractor against all claims from third parties who suffer damage in connection with the performance of the agreement, the cause of which is attributable to parties other than the Contractor.
+If the Contractor is held liable by third parties for this reason, the Client is obligated to assist the Contractor both extrajudicially and in court and to immediately take all actions or refrain from taking all steps that may be expected of them in that case.
+In the absence of such actions or refrain from taking any such steps, the Contractor is entitled to take the necessary measures itself, without first having to notify the Client of the default.
+All costs and damages incurred by the Contractor in this regard shall be borne by the Client.

 Article 19: Force majeure

-occupation, blockades, embargoes, government measures, pandemics, epidemics, war, revolution and/or any similar situation, power failures, disruptions of the internet or other telecommunications facilities, defective goods or late delivery or unsuitability of systems or other software, software or materials
+19.2 To the extent not already included, force majeure shall be understood to mean: strikes, occupations, blockades, embargoes, government measures, pandemics, epidemics, war, revolution and/or any similar situation, power failures, disruptions of the internet or other telecommunications facilities, defective goods or late delivery or unsuitability of systems or other software, software or materials the use of which the client has prescribed to the contractor, cable breaks, fire, explosion, water damage, lightning strike, natural disasters, flooding and/or earthquake, shortage of and/or illness of personnel, solvency problems on the part of the contractor, as well as default by third parties engaged by the contractor.

 Article 20: Confidentiality